-Donors are making their list, they’re checking it twice and they’re gonna find out which nonprofits have been naughty or nice.
-That’s right, nonprofits receive 50% of their annual donations in the last three months of the year—is your nonprofit ready for year-end giving?
+Donors are making their lists, they’re checking them twice and they’re gonna find out which nonprofits have been naughty or nice.
+That’s right: nonprofits receive 50% of their annual donations in the last three months of the year.
+Is your nonprofit ready for year-end giving?

 Create a goal to meet for a specific project you want to raise money for.
 This goal will help you and your organization focus and it will give the donor a reason to give beyond “operational costs.”
 The more you can show a donor where their money is going and what it’s being used for the better the chance you have to separate yourself from every other nonprofit who is after your same donor.
-Make your mission matter and show your donors what their money will do.
+Make your mission matter and show your donors where their money is going.

 From your strategy, you get to decide if you want to integrate several mediums or stick with just a couple.
 As Maeve Strathy puts it, “direct mail is not dead and works very well when integrated with other outlets.”
 Think about the most effective ways to reach your donors whether it’s social media, direct mail, email or something else altogether.

 Direct mail and social media can direct your constituents to a stellar donation landing page (which we just learned how to make awesome).
 Some organizations make use of fundraising events as a means to raising year-end donations.
 Events are among the most effective ways to have a strong year-end giving campaign when your objective is on-mission.

 In addition to going above and beyond with a campaign or event, don’t neglect some low-hanging fruit like #GivingTuesday on November 29th.

 Your organization’s story is one of the most important parts of its mission.
 Your story needs to be told in a short, powerful and relatable way to quickly communicate why your story matters as much or more than what other nonprofits are doing and how a donor can help achieve your mission.